bastikr/pycppqed/docs/reference.rst

 PyCppQED Reference
 ==================

 This document lists all classes and functions implemented in PyCppQED.
+It's recommended to read the :ref:`user_guide` first and only use the Reference to look up specific classes and methods.

 .. contents::
     :depth: 3